PHOTO - World home | contact us | attorneys & staff | japanese

 DIRECT VISA PROCESSING IS NO LONGER AVAILABLE.

-All nonimmigrant visa applicants must apply for a visa in person and attend a visa interview, with the exceptions noted below:
+All non-immigrant visa applicants must apply for a visa in person and attend a visa interview, with the exceptions noted below:

 Mail-in visa applications are limited to:

-The Call Center telephone number is: 0810-26-46-26 (14.50 Euros per call).
+Anyone who needs to speak to a live operator can call 0810-26-46-26 (14.50 Euros per call).
 From the United States and Canada, dial 011-33-810-26-46-26, and from all other countries, dial +33-810-26-46-26.
+This live operator service is available Monday through Friday from 08:30 am until 5 pm.

 DOCUMENTATION REQUIRED: